JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### How easy/pleasant is it to use the language's build tools (e.g. compiler, linter/type checker, dependency manager, etc.) and text editor tools (e.g. ease of setup, refactoring support, pop-up documentation, etc.)?

 The build tools are pretty good.
-One will typically use a `Bower`-based workflow or a `psc-package`-based workflow.
+One will typically use a `pulp + Bower`-based workflow or a `spago`-based workflow.
 These are explained in `Build Tools/Tool Comparisons/Dependency Managers.md`.

 See the `Build Tools/` folder for more up-to-date information.
 Likewise, see [Editor and Tool Support](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md) for other editor-related configurations.

 ### How friendly, helpful, responsive, inspiring, determined, and collaborative are the people who use and contribute to this language and its ecosystem?

 People usually get help from some of the core contributors or other well-informed people via the `#purescript` and `#purescript-beginners`.
-For longer threads, some post on the [PureScript Discorse Forum](https://discourse.purescript.org)
+No question is too stupid.
+For longer threads, some post on the [PureScript Discorse Forum](https://discourse.purescript.org).

 The language's development is currently slow because each core contributor have full-time jobs and contribute in their spare time, not because they don't want to.